Nereo1996/SemiAutomatic-fault-injection/README.md

-# FAULT INJECTION
+# INJECTION
-Is a library that allow you to force a bit . you can do fault injection and mutant injection.
+Faut injection is a library written in verilog that allows to inject faults on variables (fault injection) and operators (mutant injection).

-## TUTORIAL
+## USAGE

 1-add this library in your workspace.
 2-include this library in your module
 3-generate the function with the command 'GENERATE_FAULT_INJECTION(*,*)